josenrihernand/github-personal-repo/README_MD_Python_Script.md

 Once we are sure about what it will be exactly changed (using dry run mode), we can proceed to perform a real run.
 In this step it's suggested to save the execution.
 It could be simply by redirect the standard output to a text file (e.g: python update_webhooks.py arguments > MY_OUTPUT.out).
-In that way we will have an text file which contains the output for the real execution.
+In that way we will have a text file which contains the output for the real execution.

 - Info about the arguments --u and --c

-The --u argument allow us to specify the hostname/IP address (or hostname/IP + path) that eventually will replace the current webhook URL.
+The --u argument allows the user to specify the hostname/IP address (or hostname/IP + path) that eventually will replace the current webhook URL.
 With the value specified in the --c argument, the script searches the current IP address (or hostname) that contains the webhook URL to be replaced.

 For example, suppose we have a webhook URL like this: